hamstar/iprules/README.md

 * add a `/etc/iptables/envvars` file so you can specify variables to use in the rule files.
 * specify priorities in the enable script e.g. `ipenrule last-rule:999`
-* allow specifying more than one rule on enable/disable scripts e.g. `ipenrule ping-in http-in`
+* add more rules!
+* some kind of port forwarding command maybe...?